-Gone will be the days when cannabis consumers are banished to garage, halfway down the street, or that weird spot behind the shed.
+Gone are the days when cannabis consumers are banished to the garage, halfway down the street, or that weird spot behind the shed.
 Take these decorating tips to help you host the perfect pot party.

 - Suitable relaxation set up in sun rooms, porches, and seating areas